-When CNV is low, readback can occur during conversion or acquisition, or it can be split across acquisition and conversion, as described in the following sections.
+When CNV is low, reading can occur during conversion and acquisition, and when split across acquisition and conversion, as detailed in the following sections.

-A discontinuous SCK is recommended because the part is selected with CNV low, and SCK activity begins to clock out data.
+A discontinuous SCK is recommended because the device is selected with CNV low, and SCK activity begins to clock out data

 Note that in the following sections, the timing diagrams indicate digital activity (SCK, CNV, SDI, and SDO) during the conversion.
-However, due to the possibility of performance degradation, digital activity should occur only prior to the safe data reading time, $t{\rm DATA}$, because the AD7944 provides error correction circuitry that can correct for an incorrect bit decision during this time.
-From $t{\rm DATA}$ to $t{\rm CONV}$, there is no error correction, and conversion results may be corrupted.

-Similarly, t{QUIET} , the time from the last falling edge of SCK to the rising edge of CNV, must remain free of digital activity.
-The user should configure the AD7944 and initiate the busy indicator (if desired in normal mode) prior to t{DATA} .
+However, due to the possibility of performance degradation, digital activity must occur only prior to the safe data reading time, t{DATA}, because the AD7986 provides error correction circuitry that can correct for an incorrect bit decision during this time.
+From tDATA to tCONV, there is no error correction, and conversion results may be corrupted.
+Similarly, tquiet, the time from the last falling edge of SCK to the rising edge of CNV, must remain free of digital activity.
+The user must configure the AD7986 and initiate the busy indicator (if desired in normal mode) prior to t{DATA} .
 It is also possible to corrupt the sample by having SCK near the sampling instant.
-Therefore, it is recommended that the digital pins be kept quiet for approximately 20 ns before and 10 ns after the rising edge of CNV, using a discontinuous SCK whenever possible to avoid any potential performance degradation.
+Therefore, it is recommended to keep the digital pins quiet for approximately 20 ns before and 10 ns after the rising edge of CNV, using a discontinuous SCK whenever possible to avoid any potential performance degradation.